matovitch/funfish/README.md

 fisher matovitch/funfish
 ```

-Our without...not really recommended, but something like this should:
+Our without...not really recommended, but something like this should work:

 ```
 git clone https://github.com/matovitch/funfish